What is Market Positioning Strategy?

 Comparing and contrasting for identifying uniqueness: Determining the differences between the company’s communication channels with that of the competitors presents those aspects of the market where the positioning message needs to be addressed.

-Determining current position: This is important to understand the market position of the business so as to compete in the market.
+Determining current market position: If a company or brand want to give its competitors tough time it is important to understand the current market position of the business

 Competitor positioning analysis: This identifies market conditions that influence how much power competitors are able to exercise.

 Developing a unique positioning idea: This allows understanding of what the business is and what it is not.
 Preparing a statement of facts determines this.

 Test effectiveness of brand positioning: This involves quantitative and qualitative data gathering.
 The results of this test need to be rated against a set criterion.